 The National High School Mooting Competition at a glance

 - The competition will be held virtually using a video-conferencing platform.
 The National Grand Final will be held on campus at Bond University's Faculty of Law.

 - All teachers, coaches and/or participants will need to be available on the date scheduled at the scheduled time to participate in the competition.

-- The Preliminary rounds of the competition will be held over a fortnight with ten schools competing each day.
+- The Preliminary rounds of the competition will be held over a fortnight with approximately ten schools competing each day.

 - The competition is open to Year 11 and Year 12 students.
 Year 10 students may perform the role of Instructing Solicitor.

 - Only one team per school will be accepted to compete.
 Schools may submit a second team to be placed on a “waitlist” in the event that spaces become available later.

 - The Competition is recommended to participants who are considering law as a career, or the study of law within a combined degree program.

 Frequently asked questions

 No!
 Many schools that do not teach Legal Studies participate in this competition.
 As the area of law that is covered by the problem is small, and can be learnt almost entirely from the prescribed case(s), it is achievable for everyone!

 The prescribed case(s) deal with situations that are comparable to the fact scenario in the problem set for the competition.
 Students should read the prescribed case(s) carefully and compare the factual scenario with that of the facts in the problem.
 Students should then identify which legal principles were applied by the court in the case(s), and consider whether the same principles, if applied to the facts in the problem, would lead to the same legal outcome.